ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Recipients using JOSE-HPKE can be added alongside other recpients (e.g., `ECDH-ES+A128KW` or `RSA-OAEP-384`), as HPKE is used to encrypt the
 Content Encryption Key, which is then processed as specified in JWE.

-The use of the content encryption protected header encoding remains consistent with existing JWE formatting rules.
+The encoding of the protected header encoding remains consistent with existing JWE formatting rules.

 In HPKE JWE Key Encryption: